Have you been working hard on your affiliate website and still not earned a cent?

 Do you feel like your affiliate website is quickly turning into a massive failure/waste of time?

 Are you ready to give up?

-Before you do, allow me to share with you a few (10) reasons why you might be failing as an affiliate marketer.
+Before you do, allow me to share with you a few – not-soo-obvious – reasons why affiliate markers fail.

 - You don’t know who your target customer is.

 - You have no idea what you’re talking about.